TSLS 0002 - The 15 Principles Of Highly Successful Authors

 What if there were 15 principles that could take you from who you are now, to the successful author you always wanted to be?

-The Authorship Program® can help you do just that.
-I discovered the principles through research of hundreds of case studies detailing the key similarities, habits and qualities of some of the most famous, wealthiest, and most celebrated authors in the world.
+That's exactly what we're going to be talking about today: the principles I discovered through hundreds of case studies detailing the similarities, habits and qualities of some of the most famous, wealthiest, and most celebrated authors in the world (and further described in my bestselling book, The Authorship Program®).

-Theoretically, every author that has ever had any measure of success has learnt how to harness the power of these principles - and now you can, too.
+Every author that has ever had any measure of success has learnt how to harness the power of these principles - and now I'm sharing it all with you, so without further ado...

 1. They commit to writing the damn book.
 (Commitment)